ellysh/video-game-bots/ClickerBots/output-device-capture.md

 $color = PixelGetColor(200, 200, $hWnd)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
 This script should analyze a pixel into the Paint application window.
 The expected value of the pixel color is **FFFFFF** (white).
 But if you overlap the Paint window by another window with a not white color the result of script executing will differ.
 The API Monitor log of Windows API function calls for **PixelGetColorWindow.au3** script will be the same as for **PixelGetColor.au3** one.
 The NULL parameter is still passed to the **GetDC** WinAPI function.
-It looks like a bug of the AutoIt **PixelGetColor** function implementation.
+It looks like a bug of the **PixelGetColor** function implementation in AutoIt v3.3.14.1 version.
 Probably, it will be fixed in a next AutoIt version.
 But we still need to find a solution of the reading from a specific window issue.

 A problem of **PixelGetColorWindow.au3** script is an incorrect use of **GetDC** WinAPI function.
 We can avoid it if all steps of the **PixelGetColor** Autoit function will be perform manually through Windows API calls.